thrishankgowda88/Multi-Sensor-Fusion-using-Composite-Tsetlin-Machine-with-Adaptive-Feature-Bank-Selection/README.md

 - Dataset link: https://www.kaggle.com/datasets/vuxuancu/mafaulda-full

-Optional frequency-domain features are already provided in the `time_to_frequency/` directory.
-If users wish to extract the time-to-frequency features manually from the raw time-series data.
+**Downloading data if optional frequency-domain features are already provided in the `time_to_frequency/` directory.
+If users wish to extract the time-to-frequency features manually from the raw time-series data.**

 After downloading, extract the dataset and place the CSV files in the appropriate input directory as required by the Feature extraction pipline.